No Place For Hate – Southeast Region

 Interested?
 Check out our No Place for Hate impact video and see what participating schools are saying about the program!

 How to become a No Place For Hate® School

 After you register there are four steps to earn your certification.
 ADL is available to help you in whatever ways you need, but it’s in your hands to make it happen.
 Registration for the 2022-2023 school year is now open – if you are interested in becoming a No Place for Hate school please email email@example.com to receive the registration link.

-The registration deadline for returning schools the 2022-2023 school year is October 3, 2022.
+The registration deadline for schools the 2022-2023 school year is October 3, 2022.
 If you are interested in a soft No Place for Hate launch at your school without official designation, please email Nathan Blankenship, Education Coordinator, at firstname.lastname@example.org.

 For further guidance and instructions on No Place for Hate best practices, ADL has recently launched a 45 minute learn-as-you-go training video.
 You can watch the video here and refer back to it as needed.

 1. Form a committee with student leadership to oversee anti-bias activities in your school.

 Suggested committee members (in addition to required students) include faculty, staff members, administrators, family members, and community or business partners.
 Committees are often called “No Place for Hate® Clubs” and serve as an umbrella organization.
 Reach out to all student groups for ideas and involvement.
 For student members, make sure they represent various social groups and networks!
 Click Here to learn more about forming a No Place for Hate Committee.